thebrothersjourney/thebrothersjourney.com/source/_posts/blogging-journey.md

 Markdown allows me to rapidly create documents without thinking about how things will look.
 I can just focus on writing documents and let someone else deal with how it looks.

 Today all my notes are in markdown even if the editor doesn’t support it.
 So my second attempt at blogging I was smarter and did some research on getting a blog running as cheap as possible.
-This was achieved with [GitHub Pages](https://pages.github.com) and [Jekyll](https://jekyllrb.com).
+This was achieved with <a href="https://pages.github.com" target="_blank">GitHub Pages</a> and <a href="https://jekyllrb.com" target="_blank">Jekyll</a>.

 My total hosting costs were an astounding $15 a year.
 That’s just to register my domain.
 Hosting fees...
 GONE.
 GitHub Pages allows you to host static sites for FREE. 🎉